Constraints on the Primordial Curvature Power Spectrum by Pulsar Timing Array Data: A Polynomial Parameterization Approach: Methodology and Results

 where $k_*=0.05\mathrm{Mpc}^{-1}$, $A_* = 2.1\times 10^{-9}$, and $n_s =0.965$ \cite{Planck:2018jri}.
 Therefore, the parameterization is

 There are steps present at $x=-1$ and $x=1$ in this parameterization.
 These steps in the power spectrum of the primordial curvature power spectrum can be found in various inflationary mechanisms, such as parametric amplification \cite{Cai:2019bmk} and sound speed resonance \cite{Cai:2018tuh}.
 Hence, the inclusion of steps in the parameterization \eqref{pr:para} is considered acceptable.
+For the parameterization given by \eqref{pr:para}, when $|x|<1$, if the spectrum obtained from parameterization \eqref{pr:para1} is smaller than the spectrum obtained from parameterization \eqref{pr:para2}, we use the latter.
 In the following, we use the parameterization described by Eq. \eqref{pr:para} and apply Bayesian methods to the NANOGrav 15-yrs data to obtain the constraint on the amplitude of the primordial curvature power spectrum.
 Our analysis utilizes data from 14 frequency bins in the NANOGrav 15-year data set \cite{NANOGrav:2023gor, NANOGrav:2023hvm} to infer the posterior distributions of the parameters in parameterization \eqref{pr:para}.
-The computations were performed using the \texttt{Bilby} code \cite{Ashton:2018jfp}, implementing the \texttt{dynesty} algorithm for nested sampling\textbf{ \cite{NestedSampling}}.
+The computations were performed using the \texttt{Bilby} code \cite{Ashton:2018jfp}, implementing the \texttt{dynesty} algorithm for nested sampling \cite{NestedSampling}.
 We formed the log-likelihood function by evaluating the energy density of SIGWs at the 14 specific frequency intervals.
-Afterwards, we computed the sum of the logarithms of probability density functions obtained from 14 independent kernel density estimates \cite{Moore:2021ibq}.
+Afterward, we computed the sum of the logarithms of probability density functions obtained from 14 independent kernel density estimates \cite{Moore:2021ibq,Lamb:2023jls,Liu:2023ymk,Wu:2023hsa,Jin:2023wri,Liu:2023pau}.
 Consequently, we can represent the likelihood function as